-7.6.3 Costs

-In addition to the penalties provided herein, the District may recover reasonable attorney's fees, court costs, court reporters' fees and other expenses of litigation by appropriate suit at law against the person found to have violated these Rules and Regulations, orders of the Board or conditions of permits issued hereunder.

-7.6.4 Other Penalties

-Any violation of these Rules and Regulations which is also a violation of federal or state laws or regulations is, in addition to any enforcement penalties and proceedings contained in the Rules and Regulations, subject to enforcement penalties and proceedings applicable under such federal or state laws or regulations.

-7.7 FALSIFYING INFORMATION

-Any person who knowingly makes any false statement, representation, record, report, plan or other document filed with the District or who falsifies, tampers with, or knowingly renders inaccurate any monitoring device or method required under this regulation, shall violate these Rules and Regulations.

-7.8 PUBLISHED NOTICE OF NON-COMPLIANCE

-The names of industries in significant non-compliance with federal pretreatment standards shall be annually published by the District, in accordance with EPA requirements specified in 40 CFR 403.8(f)(2)(vii), in the largest daily newspaper published in the District service area.

-7.9 WAIVER OF PROVISIONS

-Waivers of federal categorical pretreatment standards and thus the provisions of these Rules and regulations are prohibited under any circumstances other than those authorized under Section 403, General Pretreatment Regulations, of the Clean Water Act.

-7.10 CONFLICT

-In the event that any portion of this Section pertaining to industrial waste discharge is inconsistent or in conflict with any other provisions of the District's Rules and Regulations as to such discharge, the provisions of this Section shall take precedence.

-7.11 FATS, OILS AND GREASE CONTROL

-7.11.1 Purpose
+7.13.1 Purpose

-The purpose of this regulation is to facilitate the maximum beneficial public use of the District's sewer services and facilities while preventing blockages of the sewer lines resulting from discharges of FOG to the sewer facilities, and to specify appropriate FOG discharge requirements for Food Service Establishments.

-This FOG regulation shall use the general definitions set forth in Section 7.2 and the additional definitions set forth in Section 7.11.2.
-The provisions of this regulation shall apply to the direct or indirect discharge of all wastewater or waste containing FOG carried to the sewer facilities of the District.

-To comply with Federal, State, and local policies and to allow the District to meet applicable standards, this regulation shall govern discharges of all wastewater or waste containing FOG carried to the sewer facilities of the District.

-This regulation establishes quantity and quality standards on all wastewater and/or waste discharges containing FOG, which may alone or collectively cause or contribute to FOG accumulation in the sewer facilities causing or potentially causing or contributing to the occurrence of SSOs.

-For convenience of reference, the District's regulations concerning discharges containing FOG are set forth in this Section 7.11.
-Notwithstanding compliance with this Section 7.11, discharges of wastewater or waste containing FOG to the sewer facilities shall also be subject to Section 7 generally and all other applicable requirements of these Rules and Regulations.
+- (1) The purpose of this regulation is to facilitate the maximum beneficial public use of the District's sewer services and facilities while preventing blockages of the sewer lines resulting from discharges of FOG to the sewer facilities, and to specify appropriate FOG discharge requirements for Food Service Establishments. - (2) This FOG regulation shall use the general definitions set forth in Section 7.2 and the additional definitions set forth in Section 7.11.2.
+The provisions of this regulation shall apply to the direct or indirect discharge of all wastewater or waste containing FOG carried to the sewer facilities of the District. - (3) To comply with Federal, State, and local policies and to allow the District to meet applicable standards, this regulation shall govern discharges of all wastewater or waste containing FOG carried to the sewer facilities of the District. - (4) This regulation establishes quantity and quality standards on all wastewater and/or waste discharges containing FOG, which may alone or collectively cause or contribute to FOG accumulation in the sewer facilities causing or potentially causing or contributing to the occurrence of SSOs. - (5) For convenience of reference, the District's regulations concerning discharges containing FOG are set forth in this Section 7.11.
+Notwithstanding compliance with this Section 7.11, discharges of wastewater or waste containing FOG to the sewer facilities shall also be subject to Section 7 generally and all other applicable requirements of these Rules and Regulations. - 7.13.2 Definitions.

-7.11.2 Definitions

 The terms hereinafter set forth shall have the following meanings when used herein or in any permits or orders issued pursuant hereto.
-Terms used in this Section 7.11 and not defined below shall be as defined in Section 7.2.
+Terms used in this Section 7.11 and not defined below shall be as defined in Section 7.2. - BEST MANAGEMENT PRACTICES means schedules of activities, prohibitions of practices, maintenance procedures and other management practices to prevent or reduce the introduction of FOG to the sewer facilities.

+CALIFORNIA PLUMBING CODE means Uniform Plumbing Code.